thewebtv/faq/README.md

 ## How does live TV work?
 Live TV works by using HLS-based IPTV services to provide a constant video stream.
 We use streams directly from channels, or trusted third-parties and streaming apps, like Samsung TV, Tubi, Xumo, and Roku.

+## What does ALG mean?
+ALG refers to a connection with no audio, such as raw video in, or VGA.

+> [!WARNING]
+> Sometimes, Windows will display devices with audio output, like capture cards, as "ALG".
+This is a Windows glitch.
+We recommend using Chrome on Linux.
+It works especially well on chromeOS (wonder why?) or Raspberry Pi OS.